gloveboxes/PyCon-Hands-on-Lab/lab2-docker-debug/README.md

 1. Start Visual Studio Code Insiders Edition

 2. Click the **Open Remote Windows** button.
-You will find this button on the bottom left hand corner of the Visual Studio Code window.
+You will find this button on the bottom lefthand corner of the Visual Studio Code window.

     ![select the user config file](resources/vs-code-open-remote-window.png)